The browser you are using is too old for our website. Please visit www.aptaclub.ie from Chrome and you will be able to browse normally.

 • Eggs

-An adequate intake of iron supports the formation of red blood cells and haemoglobin in your blood, which carry oxygen around your body.
+An adequate intake of iron supports the formation of red blood cells and haemoglobin in your blood, which carry oxygen around your body12.
 Having healthy red blood cells reduces your risk of developing anaemia.
 Sometimes called iron deficiency anaemia, this condition can leave you feeling tired, washed-out and breathless.

 How much weight should I gain during pregnancy?

 Weight gain during pregnancy depends on your pre-pregnancy weight, and varies a great deal from mother to mother.
-Most women gain between 10kg and 12.5kg (22–28lb) while pregnant, some of which is the weight of the growing baby.
+Most women gain between 10kg and 12.5kg (22–28lb) while pregnant, some of which is the weight of the growing baby16.
 Learn everything you need to know about weight gain in pregnancy.

 If you haven’t been to see your GP yet, you should make an appointment so they can start planning your antenatal care, including your first ultrasound scan.